Thinkersbluff/dgus-reloaded_klipper/README.md

 - For as long as Thinkersbluff is able to continue merging this fork with the latest Klipper3D/Master version, he will do so.

 Worst-case, however, this solution may someday be limited to exploiting [the features and capabilities of Klipper at the last release with which we were able to merge without conflict](https://github.com/Thinkersbluff/dgus-reloaded_klipper/blob/DGUS-ReloadedForCR6/docs/Releases.md).

+## A Word Of Warning About Klipper Documentation
+Please note that Klipper3D are very good about keeping [their online documentation](https://www.klipper3d.org/) up to date with their latest firmware.
+This repo, however, is NOT up-to-the-minute with every change they release.
+That latency can mean that some of their online instructions do not work with this version of Klipper.
+The documentation in this repo is, however, "frozen" at the most recent version of Klipper with which we have merged.

+I recommend that you ALWAYS use [this local copy of their documentation](https://github.com/Thinkersbluff/DGUS-Reloaded_for_CR6-Klipper_Component/blob/DGUS-ReloadedForCR6/docs/Overview.md), when seeking guidance on how this particular version is used.

  ## How to Contribute